tweepy/tweepy/docs/api.rst

 .. method:: API.destroy_direct_message(id)

+   Deletes the direct message specified in the required ID parameter.
-   Destroy a direct message.
-Authenticating user must be the recipient of the direct message.
+   The authenticating user must be the recipient of the specified direct message.
+   Direct Messages are only removed from the interface of the user context provided.
+   Other members of the conversation can still access the Direct Messages.

-   :param id: The ID of the direct message to destroy.
+   :param id: The id of the Direct Message that should be deleted.
-   :rtype: :class:`DirectMessage` object
+   :rtype: None

 Friendship Methods